 Now you may ask, but what about the fact that the available past exams are all really old and the format has since changed, so how relevant actually are they?
 So, let’s take a look step-by-step.
 The most important difference which you will discover upon looking at past exams is that the examination process has changed substantially.
 In the late 1990’s and early 2000’s, there were four Quebec Bar exams.
 The material was divided by subject into four exams and you had to pass each of those exams in order to get your certification.
 The questions were primarily short-answer questions with the occasional multiple-choice question.
 The format has since changed.
-Currently, there are only two exams.
-The first day is a multiple-choice exam on four of the six selected topics and the second day is a short-answer (and drafting) exam on the remaining two topics.
-The good news is that you have ample material to prepare for the short-answer questions, but unfortunately, there is but little opportunity to prepare for the multiple-choice questions.
-Thankfully, if you become proficient with the short-answer questions, many of the subjects covered will overlap those covered in the multiple-choice.
+Currently, there are three exams (the last exam is split over two days): Ethics, Drafting & Theory of a Case, and Legal Principles.
+The Legal Principles Exam comprises 100 multiple-choice questions split over two days.
+As these past exams primarily contain short answer questions, they will not match the format of your exam, but the questions themselves remain very relevant and doing those questions is a great way to prepare for your Bar Exam.

-Another difference is that the drafting questions often were quite substantial in past exams and have since been reduced in importance.
-It is worthwhile doing these past questions, but you can focus only on the en-tête and the conclusions, omitting everything in the middle.
-For a further discussion on drafting questions, see this post (Bar Exam Drafting Questions: What to Expect).
+Also highly relevant are the drafting questions which were quite substantial in past exams and are once again very important.
+It is worthwhile doing these past questions and for a further discussion on drafting questions, see this post (Bar Exam Drafting Questions: What to Expect).

 A final difference is that some topics covered on past exams are no longer covered by current exams such as municipal taxation or bankruptcy & insolvency.
-The descriptions on this page containing past exams provide some indicators as to the questions to skip, but generally, if the question deals with something which wasn’t even remotely covered in Bar School, it probably won’t be on the exam.
+The descriptions on this page containing past exams provide some indicators as to the questions to skip, but generally, if the question deals with something which wasn’t even remotely covered in the Collection de droit, it probably won’t be on the exam.
 The key word in that phrase is “remotely”, if it was even mentioned once in passing, it’s fair game.
-A good example is how there was a question on amalgamations this past year which was never anything more than mentioned at Bar School.

 So, what’s the final verdict?
 It is worthwhile to do the past exams since they prepare you for Bar style questions and may bear some similarity to the actual questions asked.
 That being said, don’t forget to skip the no longer relevant questions and to work to update the solution sheets to the updated laws.
 If you’re wondering if you should read La Collection or spend your time doing past exams, I would recommend going the route of past exams.